zerok/zerokspot.com/content/page/mastodon.md

 Since late 2017 I've mostly moved from Twitter to [Mastodon][md] where I have multiple accounts:

+* [@zerok@chaos.social][cs]: Chaos.social is where lots of people from the German hacker and security scene are.
+Originally, I wanted to use my account here to keep better in touch with the CCC community but it eventually became my primary account where I write in both, English and German.
-* [@zerok@mastodon.social][ms]: This is my primary account where I write about pretty much everything I care about.
+* [@zerok@mastodon.social][ms]: This was primary account for quite some time but is now mostly abandonned.
 * [@zerok@wandering.shop][ws]: Wandering.shop has tons of authors and sci-fi
   fans so this is where I mostly write about the books that I'm reading and if there is something sci-fi-related.
-* [@zerok@chaos.social][cs]: Chaos.social is where lots of people from the German hacker and security scene are.
-I'm mostly here for hacker-space and related topics.

 [md]: https://joinmastodon.org/
 [ms]: https://mastodon.social/@zerok